d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: d Cache: dual adaptive cache

 \subsection{Stage 1: certainty prior-guided selection}

 As shown in~\cref{fig:kv-dynamics}~(b), the decoding order in dLLMs is highly localized: 90\% of subsequent tokens are decoded within a distance of 10 from the most recently decoded token.
-Building on this finding, we introduce \textit{certainty prior}, which quantifies (1) the prediction confidence and (2) the certainty density of neighboring tokens that are known (\ie, prompt or decoded tokens).
-For each masked token, we define its certainty prior as the product of its prediction confidence and the density of known tokens in its local context.
+Building on this finding, we introduce a \textit{certainty prior}, defined as the density of known tokens (\ie, prompt or decoded tokens) in the local context.
 In practice, the certainty prior can capture structural certainty, where higher value indicates that the masked token is more likely to be decoded sooner.

 Formally, at each decoding step $t \in [0, \ldots, T - 1]$, the sequence $y_t$ is fed into the given dLLM to generate predictions $\hat{X}_t$ for the masked tokens $x_t$, together with their corresponding confidence scores $S_t$\footnote{For the simplicity of notation, we omit the subscript $t$ for the current step in the remainder of this paper.}.
 With the above in mind, a natural definition of certainty density is the proportion of known tokens (\ie, prompt or decoded tokens) within a fixed local window.
 However, this definition ignores the effect of relative distance among tokens: intuitively, a known token that is closer to a masked token $x^i$ should impose stronger constraints on $x^i$ than another known token that is farther away.
 To capture this intuition, we introduce the following position-aware certainty density: